 Congratulations on the next step of your journey to becoming a family physician!
-At the University of Arizona College of Medicine -Tucson (South Campus) Family Medicine Residency Program, our mission is to train full-spectrum family physicians from diverse backgrounds, who are dedicated to social justice, health equity, and providing care for vulnerable populations and communities in rural and underserved areas of Arizona and beyond.
+At the University of Arizona College of Medicine -Tucson (South Campus) Family Medicine Residency Track, our mission is to train full-spectrum family physicians from diverse backgrounds, who are dedicated to social justice, health equity, and providing care for vulnerable populations and communities in rural and underserved areas of Arizona and beyond.
 In our program you will receive a strong, full-spectrum training and will be equipped to practice medicine in any setting when you graduate.

 We have a blend of training opportunities within Banner Health and in rural Arizona.
 Our residents train at Banner University Medical Center-South (BUMCS) and at the university-based, tertiary-care Banner University Medical Center – Tucson hospitals.
 BUMCS was previously the county hospital of Tucson until 2005 and continues to serve a diverse population today.
 Our ambulatory training includes our family medicine clinic and rural sites, as well as time working in our refugee clinic and prenatal mobile health clinic for uninsured and under-insured patients.